 If you don’t camp near the track, you’re going to have to commute.
 Given the lack of parking structures in the area and the fact that race day attendance will total more than 300,000, you need to arrive bright and early if you want to be able to have a practical walk from your parking spot to the track.
 The neighborhood surrounding it offers street parking and paid yard parking to a lucky few, but it’s not an exaggeration to say that you will likely have to walk over a mile from where you park if you’re not the first to arrive.
 Tyler’s parents made a deal with a local couple on Saturday to save us a paid spot in their yard on Sunday, so I highly recommend making some friends and striking a similar deal to save yourself some hassle.

-If you think IndyCar drivers are as impossible to meet as, say, NFL stars, you are *thankfully* mistaken.
-Fan sessions are scheduled at virtually every race that allow you to say hi to your favorite drivers and ask for an autograph or a picture.
-Even though the Indy 500 fan session will undoubtedly have the highest attendance, arrive early and you should get a good place in line.
+If you think IndyCar drivers are as impossible to meet as, say, NFL stars, you are thankfully mistaken.
+Fan sessions scheduled at the track allow you to say hi to your favorite drivers and ask for an autograph or a picture.
+Even though the Indy 500 fan session will undoubtedly have the highest attendance of any race this season, arrive early and you should get a good place in line.
 Historically, there have been different lines to meet different drivers, so be sure to pick strategically to ensure you meet the person you’ll be rooting for at the race!

-In America we always celebrate freedom, but on Friday at the Indianapolis Motor Speedway, you can also celebrate the Freedom 100!
+You better believe you’ll see a lot of red, white, and blue at this race, but you’ll also want to experience another kind of freedom.
 The Indy Lights series is the final stop that up and coming drivers make on their “Road to Indy,” and the Freedom 100 is how they make their debut at IMS.
 Many of the drivers you will see in Sunday’s Indy 500 race are successful graduates of this program, so you’ll want to be around for this race to catch a glimpse of IndyCar’s next rising stars!
-The race is from 1:00 to 2:00 PM on May 24th and is a great way to get your adrenaline pumping for Sunday’s race!
+The race takes place on Friday afternoon and is a great way to get your adrenaline pumping for Sunday’s race!

-I’m willing to bet that you’ve never been asked to attend a crazy party on a Sunday, let alone a Sunday morning.
+I am willing to bet that you’ve never been asked to attend a crazy party on a Sunday morning.
 What you might not know about the Indy 500 event is that there is actually a massive concert series and party going on in the center of the track, called the “Snake Pit”… and the party begins at 7:00 AM!
-If you always turn down invites from your friends to go out because you’re a morning person, this might be your opportunity to get lit on your schedule.
-Even if you’re not going to be raging in the Snake Pit, Sunday morning is packed full of events you’ll want to be watching, from the Borg-Warner trophy’s march to the bricks to historic race car laps to Back Home Again in Indiana to the green flag!
+If you always turn down invites from your friends to go out because you’re a morning person, this is your opportunity to get lit on your schedule.
+Even if you’re not going to be raging in the Snake Pit, Sunday morning is packed full of events you’ll want to be around to watch, from the Borg-Warner trophy’s march to the bricks to historic race car laps to the green flag!

-Just wow, you guys.
+Wow, you guys.
 I know 500 miles may sound like a lot, but you will be on the edge of your seat for the whole race.
-The moment I fell in love with IndyCar for good was the first time I heard one of the cars zoom by at my first in-person race, and I promise you it’s a sound you’ll never forget.
+The moment I fell in love with IndyCar for good was the first time I heard one of the cars zoom by at 200+ mph and I promise you it’s a sound you’ll never forget.
 Wear ear plugs if you must, but don’t block out anything else about this incredible day.
 You can tell from the way the drivers talk about this race to the 300,000-plus people in attendance that this event is Indiana’s pride and joy, so just keep in mind that you are witnessing history being made, whatever the outcome.